V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 ## Slots

-The component supports a bunch of slots to provide.
+The component supports several slots for customization:

 1. The `loader` slot allows you to display different content (usually skeletons) while the data is being loaded.